Spinoza’s Modal Metaphysics

 Since, then, there can be, outside the divine nature, no reason or cause which takes away the divine existence, the reason [for its non-existence] will necessarily have to be in his nature itself, if indeed he does not exist.
 That is, his nature would involve a contradiction.
 But it is absurd to affirm this of a Being absolutely infinite and supremely perfect (Ip11d, emphasis mine).

-The alleged absurdity Spinoza points to is actually the putative absurdity of the non-existence of a being according to whose concept it is infinite and supremely perfect.
-But why should anyone believe that the concept of Spinoza's God is internally consistent?
-If Spinoza fails to justify this assumption, his ontological argument would fall victim to Leibniz's complaint that even if otherwise successful, ontological arguments (prior to Leibniz, he emphasizes) prove only a hypothetical truth: if God is a possible substance, then God necessarily exists.
-Spinoza's argument, absent a justification of (14), fails to establish the possibility of God before asserting the necessity of God's existence.
+The absurdity Spinoza points to is actually the putative absurdity of the non-existence of a being according to whose concept it is infinite and supremely perfect.
+But why accept that the concept of Spinoza’s God is internally consistent?
+If Spinoza fails to justify this assumption, his ontological argument would fall victim to Leibniz’s complaint that even if otherwise successful, (pre-Leibnizian) ontological arguments prove only a hypothetical truth: if God is a possible substance, then God necessarily exists.
+Spinoza’s argument, absent a justification of (16), fails to establish the possibility of God before asserting the necessity of God’s existence.

 Whether or not Spinoza fully succeeds defending the consistency of his concept of God, the striking modal conclusion he draws from it is clear: “Except God, no substance can be or be conceived” (Ip14).
 This statement captures Spinoza’s substance monism and his substance necessitarianism: there is only one possible substance, God, and that substance necessarily exists.